Literary Calligraphy by Susan Loy ~ Calligraphic Art Paintings with Quotations from Authors, Poets, Playwrites, Bible, Literature

 Speaking of breath-taking, lily of the valley grow at the base of the crepe myrtle tree.
 I painted the flowers for my

-new print, "Lily of the Valley" last May when they were blooming.
-It's winter now, so I await the return in
+print "Lily of the Valley" last May when they were blooming.
+Every winter I await the return in

 I have painted lily of the valley many times.
 When I was a girl visiting my grandmother, who owned a snow cone and